openmhealth/shimmer/README.md

 1. Check that the `spring:data:mongodb:uri` parameter points to your running MongoDB instance.
 1. Obtain authentication credentials, typically an OAuth client ID and client secret, for each shim you'd like to run.
   * These are obtained from the developer websites of the third-party APIs.
-1. Uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your credentials.
+1. Uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials.
 1. Follow [these instructions](#preparing-to-use-microsoft-healthvault) to install Microsoft HealthVault libraries.
+These libraries are currently required for the shim server to work.
 1. To build and run the shim server, navigate to the project directory in a terminal.
   * If you're using Maven, run `mvn spring-boot:run`
   * If using Gradle, run `gradle bootRun`